geirfp/CMI-5_Spec_Current/cmi5_spec.md

 * Launch and runtime environment used by LMS and AUs.
 * Runtime communication data and data transport between the LMS and AUs.
 * LMS course definition as it pertains to runtime data used by AUs.
-* LMS Course Structure Import/Export
+* LMS Course Structure Import/Export.
 * Reporting requirements for the LMS.

-This specification references how to use the xAPI specification within this scope.
+This specification references how to use the xAPI (Experience API) specification within this scope.

 Other uses of the xAPI specification are outside of this scope.